youngsulcho/DPT_in_LocalEP/README.md

 ## Fig3. (b) ##
 ** Data **
-'SuccessiveRewire_z4_n9_fracRewire.bin.1.3' : squares
+'SuccessiveRewire_z4_n9_fracRewire.bin.1.3' using 1:2 : squares
-'SuccessiveRewire_z4_n15_fracRewire.bin.1.3' : circles
+'SuccessiveRewire_z4_n15_fracRewire.bin.1.3' using 1:2 : circles

 ** Code **
 SuccessiveRewire.c was used to generate these data files.